JasonBenn/7-20-15/README.md

 * Create scratch route - for testing components in isolation.
 * Improve grody `fields` in SpiralForm?
 * Validate inputs before state change

+Exceptions SHOULD take down the process.
+Monitoring process restarts, or alerts if it can't.
+Try Upstart (integrates with Foreman) or Unicorn web server. launchctl Favor something small, simple, and reliable.